3x10e8/computationandbrain.github.io/resources.md

 * [Neuronal Dynamics: From Single Neurons to Networks and Models of Cognition (Gerstner, Paninski - 2014)](https://www.amazon.com/Neuronal-Dynamics-Neurons-Networks-Cognition/dp/1107635195)

 ### Language and the Brain
-* [Language in Our Brain: The Origins of a Uniquely Human Capacity](https://mitpress-universitypressscholarship-com.ezproxy.cul.columbia.edu/view/10.7551/mitpress/9780262036924.001.0001/upso-9780262036924) by Angela Friederici (available via [CLIO](https://clio.columbia.edu/))
+* [Language in Our Brain: The Origins of a Uniquely Human Capacity](https://mitpress-universitypressscholarship-com.ezproxy.cul.columbia.edu/view/10.7551/mitpress/9780262036924.001.0001/upso-9780262036924) by Angela Friederici (available via [CLIO](https://clio.columbia.edu/)).
+Here is a 20 minute lecture that summarizes many topics in the book: [Big Ideas in Cognitive Neuroscience, CNS 2017: Angela Friederici](https://www.youtube.com/watch?v=1dfKX-OvjKs)

 * [Why Only Us: Language and Evolution](https://mitpress-universitypressscholarship-com.ezproxy.cul.columbia.edu/view/10.7551/mitpress/9780262034241.001.0001/upso-9780262034241) by Robert Berwick and Noam Chomsky (available via [CLIO](https://clio.columbia.edu/))